BeardedTinker/Home-Assistant_Config/README.md

 ## YouTube Channel?

-A lot of integrations and automations have videos on my [YouTube channel](https://YouTube.com/BeardedTinker) - almost 300 videos as of Today, with at least 200 of them being Home Assistant How To's.
+A lot of integrations and automations have videos on my [YouTube channel](https://YouTube.com/BeardedTinker) - neraly 400 videos, with at least 250 of them being Home Assistant How To's.

 If you want to get in touch, you can always find me on Discord Server - [BeardedHome](https://discord.gg/HkxDRN6).